kaliaal/Lavender-Cares-Agency-Website/README.md

 ## VIEW LIVE SITE HERE: [🔗Demo Link](https://lavendercaresagency.com)

-> source code is not included to respect the client's privacy. screenshots and a video demo are available below.
+> The source code is not included to respect the client's privacy.
+Screenshots and a video demo are available below.

 ---